openresty/lua-nginx-module/README.markdown

 **context:** *http*

-**phase:** *exitting-worker*
+**phase:** *exiting-worker*

 Runs the specified Lua code upon every Nginx worker process's exiting when the master process is enabled.

-This hook is often used to release resources when init_worker_by* create resources, To prevent the worker exit abnormal
+This hook is often used to release resources when init_worker_by* create resources, To prevent the worker exit abnormal.

-For instance,
+For example,

 ```nginx